MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/steps/step9/roeoutlr/README.md

 > }

 More more information on the detection of outliers isn R, see: <br>
-"Outliers detection in R" -> Outliers detection in R<br>
+"Outliers detection in R" -> https://statsandr.com/blog/outliers-detection-in-r/<br>

 ### The FindOutliers() function is used to evaluate the percentage of extereme outliers for the ROE variable